ekumahost/my-complete-high-school-portal/README.md

 x. run the sql in TOOLS/sql_fix.txt in your database: that is run the code inside it as a fix.

-I think you can see some of the features here: https://hisp.kastechnet.com/features BOOM you are done, open the site and visit http://mysite.../control to login to admin and start playing around.
+I think you can see some of the features here: https://hisp.kastechnet.com/features BOOM you are done, open the site and visit http://mysite.../control to login to admin as username = admin, password=cejine and start playing around.